-Membership and Recruitment policy: Recruitment process
+Membership policy: Recruitment process

 Our policy explaining what checks potential volunteers must undergo before they can join Girlguiding